Herman Nickerson Jr.: Postwar career

 Following the deactivation of 4th Marine Division in November 1945, Nickerson joined the staff of III Marine Amphibious Corps under Lieutenant General Keller E. Rockey.
-He served again as Ordnance officer and took part in the occupation of North China in Tientsin during the Chinese Civil War.
+He served again as Ordnance officer and took part in the occupation of North China in Tianjin during the Chinese Civil War.
 After the dissolving of III Marine Amphibious Corps in June 1946, Nickerson was attached to the staff of 1st Marine Division under Major General Samuel L. Howard and served as Division Ordnance Officer and Division Legal Officer, respectively, until January 1947, when he was ordered back to the United States.
 For his service in China, Nickerson was decorated with the Bronze Star Medal.

 Upon his return, Nickerson was ordered to the Marine Corps Recruit Depot Parris Island, South Carolina and served consecutively as assistant operations officer, Recruiting Training Battalion Commander, Weapons Training Battalion Commander, and assistant chief of staff for operations under Major General Franklin A. Hart.

 Nickerson was ordered to the Middle East in January 1949 and served as U.S. military observer with the United Nations Mission in Palestine following the Arab–Israeli War.
 He departed the Middle East in August of that year and enrolled at the Armed Forces Staff College at Norfolk, Virginia.
 Nickerson completed the college in July 1950 and was promoted to the rank of colonel.